-condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.

-What you must pay when you Services that are covered for you get these services \$20 copay per day for each Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and Medicare-covered stay, from other types of inpatient hospital services.
-Inpatient hospital care starts the day days 1 to 6. you are formally admitted to the hospital with a doctor's order.
+What you must pay when you Services that are covered for you get these services i Immunizations There is no coinsurance, copayment, or deductible for the Covered Medicare Part B services include: pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVIID-19 vaccines.
+Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage We also cover some vaccines under our Part D prescription drug benefit.
+Prior authorization may be required.
+Inpatient hospital care \$150 copay per day for each Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and Medicare-covered stay, from other types of inpatient hospital services.
+Inpatient hospital care starts the day days 1 to 5. you are formally admitted to the hospital with a doctor's order.
 The day before \$0 copay per day for each you are discharged is your last inpatient day.
 Medicare-covered stay, from We cover unlimited additional days when medically necessary.
-Covered days 7 to 90. services include but are not limited to: You pay nothing for the Semi-private room (or a private room if medically necessary) additional days covered when Meals including special diets medically necessary.
-Regular nursing services Costs of special care units (such as intensive care or coronary care units) The benefit period begins the Drugs and medications day you go into a hospital and ends when you haven't received Lab tests any inpatient hospital care for 60 X-rays and other radiology services days in a row.
-If you go into a Necessary surgical and medical supplies hospital after one benefit period Use of appliances, such as wheelchairs has ended, a new benefit period Operating and recovery room costs begins.
-Physical, occupational, and speech language therapy Inpatient substance abuse services If you get authorized inpatient Prior authorization and referral may be required. care at an out-of-network hospital after your emergency
+Covered days 6 to 90. services include but are not limited to: You pay nothing for the Semi-private room (or a private room if medically necessary) additional days covered when Meals including special diets medically necessary.
+Regular nursing services Costs of special care units (such as intensive care or coronary care units) The benefit period begins the day Drugs and medications you go into a hospital and ends when you haven't received any Lab tests inpatient hospital care for 60 days X-rays and other radiology services in a row.
+If you go into a hospital Necessary surgical and medical supplies after one benefit period has Use of appliances, such as wheelchairs ended, a new benefit period Operating and recovery room costs begins.
+Physical, occupational, and speech language therapy Inpatient substance abuse services If you get authorized inpatient Prior authorization and referral may be required. care at an out-of-network hospital